The gravitational dynamics of kinematic space: JT theory for boundary kinematic space

-The construction of $K_\p$ is summarized in figure \ref{figbCFTent}.
-Compared to the dS kinematic space $K$, it are the lightcone coordinates of the CFT that become lightcone coordinates in $K_\p$, and the boundary of $K_\p$ that allows a natural association of just one point in $K_\p$ with one interval is now spacelike.
+The construction of $K_\p$ is summarized in figure \ref{figbCFT}.
+Compared to the dS kinematic space $K$, it are the lightcone coordinates of the CFT that become lightcone coordinates in $K_\p$, and the boundary of $K_\p$ that allows a natural association of just one point in $K_\p$ with one interval in the CFT is spacelike rather than timelike.